neoluizz/HMJLS_Instances/README.md

 The term “hidden” refers to the fact that, the parameter θ is indirectly observed via a related process {η(k), k ≥ 0}.

 The dataset contains the instances used in the statistical analysis presented in the article "A New Method for the H2 Problem of Hidden Markov Jump Linear Systems."
-The data are stored in MATLAB .mat format using a structured data type for easy access.After unzipping and loading an instance in MATLAB (e.g., using load('instance1.mat')), you will find a single struct variable named S, which contains the following fields:
+The data are stored in MATLAB .mat format using a structured data type for easy access.
+After unzipping and loading an instance in MATLAB (e.g., using load('instance1.mat')), you will find a single struct variable named S, which contains the following fields:

 A: System matrices for each of the 4 modes.